A six-figure freelancer on how freelance writers can find a content marketing niche that is not only profitable, but fun and fulfilling.

 3. List all the things that interest you

 Well, maybe not all the things that interest you.
 That could be quite a list.
-But like I’ve said a number of times already (and something you’ll hear me repeat frequently if you buy The Freelance Writer’s Guide to Content Marketing), the more specific your niche, the better chance you have of finding high-paying work.
+But like I said (and something you’ll hear me say frequently in my book The Freelance Writer’s Guide to Content Marketing), the more specific your niche, the better chance you have of finding high-paying work.

-Think about it—there are dozens of businesses, even in the smallest of niches, some that you probably already buy from.
+Think about it—there are dozens of businesses, even in the smallest of niches, many that you may even buy from.
 Many of them are now moving into content marketing.
-If there’s a business that deals in antique furniture, for instance, whom are they going to want to hire?
-A writer who knows all about antique furniture, of course.
+If there’s a business that deals in antique furniture, for instance, whom will they want to hire?
+A writer who can talk intelligently about antique furniture, of course.

 4. Leaf through your resume